nigelhaim/3rdYr_2ndSem/Thesis/March 22 Meeting.md

 - Residuality improves performance

 ##### Kess
-- Automated detection of microbleeds to severe injury
+- Automated detection of cerebral microbleeds in traumatic brain injury
 - 4 models to compare
 	- Traditional two stage approach (Baseline)
-	- Patch CNN (Classifcication)
+	- Patch CNN (Classification)
 	- Segmentation CNN
-	- UNet has the highest results
+	- U-Net (has the highest results)
-	- Segmenation is better than classification
+- Segmentation is better than classification
+- There are cases of clustered microbleeds that are counted as one
-- Focused on severe cases
+- Focused on moderate to severe cases
-- Fewer cases of microbleeds results to not good results
-- There is localization on what regions on the brain
 - Applied on hard sample learning
 - Used U-Net
 - All microbleeds results to True Positive or False positive
+- There are papers that is good on minimal microbleeds but has low performance on more microbleeds
+- There is localization on what regions on the brain
+- Contextual information learning
+- Hard sample prototype sampling to reduce false positive (Something we could use)
 - Ciritique
-	- Problem on clustered microbleeds to solve this a heatmap is applied
-	- But there is no count on the microbleed
+	- Problem on clustered microbleeds to solve this a heatmap is applied if there are two or more picks it is considered as clustered but the counting of microbleeds is not applied
+	- The model finds difficulty on minimal microbleeds
 	- What if the microbleeds are really valid on the non-regions
 	- Too focused on the specific regions
-- Theres a lot of opportunities for research
+-  There is a lot of opportunities for research
+- There are different strategies from different papers that focuses on the mimics and actual microbleeds
 - Single stage
 	- Are all single stage processing efficient?
 #### VALDO Dataset

 The VALDO datasets are only writeup more on submission only but there is a documentation of the VALDO dataset validity.

-All results are below the optimal results.
+All results are below the .9 threshold
 - Conference side this is a good contribution

 The segmentations are too small

+What if we found other datasets?
-We can work on both if you can find new datasets
+- We can work on both if you can find new datasets

-Anemia and Melanoma had two datasets (2016 and 2018) and compared.
+- Anemia and Melanoma had two datasets (2016 and 2018) and compared.
 Its not necessarily to focus on one dataset.

 Will it become an issue?
 - Last minute dataset changing can happen

 Different resolutions
-- Lossless compression and Lossley infromation
+- Lossless compression and Loosely information

 Transfer Learning
+- Possible to set the baseline can we get from other learnings?
+	- ML project
+	- Don't expect that it would work
 - Doable
-- Dont expect that it is 100% work better if there is an initial run
+- Don't expect that it is 100% work better if there is an initial run
-- Assumption is youre going to do transfer learning anyway
+- Assumption is you're going to do transfer learning anyway
 - Train it on the same data set including the splitting of data.
+- It is comparable

 #### Are there other datasets?
-- There are other datasets but theres a stric requrement
+- There are other datasets but there's a strict requirement
-- These too much information
+	- Need credentials as a researcher
+- There is a lot of data but there is no segmentation map
 - The more datasets the better
 - Can you contact them?
 	- To much process
 - There are other dataset but the problem is there is not segmentation map
 - Synthetic is medical (Scary)

+**The more datasets the better**
 #### What is the final Research problem?
+- All problems are **valid**
+- - The default problem is similar on the Meniscus problem
 - Package all the problems as a research problem
 - The increasing of performance should only act as a byproduct of the thesis
 - It is important is "What is the problem?"
 	- Case management system
 		- In terms of adoption is it easy to adopt it in the business?
 - Your projects should
-- If your manager doesnt have the same mindset as yours it could act as a redflag
+- If your manager doesn't have the same mindset as yours it could act as a red flag
 - People who excel in work who finds problems are good assets
 - Its good to use R2U-Net but what is the problem?
 - Form the problem and think of the solutions for that